 This map shows all available tsunami evacuation brochures for Washington.
 Clicking on a region will download the brochure.
 Use your scroll wheel or the zoom buttons in the upper left corner to zoom.

-The Geologic Information Portal has a Tsunami Evacuation theme that allows you to search for addresses and locations of interest.
+The Geologic Information Portal has a Tsunami Evacuation theme that allows you to search for addresses and locations of interest in Washington.
 The information on the portal and in the brochures is the same and is the most up-to-date source of information for the state.

 WHO IS AT RISK?